Robinpig/Note/docs/CS/Algorithms/Sort.md

 It improves insertion sort by allowing the comparison and exchange of elements that are far away.
 This is the first algorithm which got less than quadratic complexity among comparison sort algorithms.

-## Heapsort
+## Heap Sort

 Time complexity: As we remove the elements from the heap, the values become sorted (since maximum elements are always root only).
 Since the time complexity of both the insertion algorithm and deletion algorithm is $O(logn)$ (where n is the number of items in the heap), the time complexity of the heap sort algorithm is $O(nlogn)$.

 ## Merge Sort

 > [!NOTE]
 >
-> Top-down mergesort uses between ½NlgN and NlgN compares to sort any array of length N.
+> Top-down mergesort uses between $½NlgN$ and $NlgN$ compares to sort any array of length N.
 >
-> Top-down mergesort uses at most 6NlgN array accesses to sort an array of length N.
+> Top-down mergesort uses at most $6NlgN$ array accesses to sort an array of length N.

 ```java
 public class Merge {